-The Maigue counter is a ten channel counter and was completed on March 2013 when it was reengineered into a crescent shaped weir.
+The Maigue counter is a ten channel counter.
+The counter was completed on March 2013 and is a re-engineered crescent shaped weir.
 The site uses three counters to count all ten channels and therefore requires a greater amount of time to maintain and verify.
-In 2018 the counter was operational and worked well.
-The counting weir requires work after each winter to connections and electrodes due to significant debris and velocity of water during winter flood events.
+In 2019 the counter was operational and worked well.
+The counting weir requires work after each winter to connections and electrodes due to significant debris and velocity of water during flood events.